5 best practices for workload planning

 This is where workload planning comes in.
 It allows you to organize resources as an effective productivity booster.
 It's all about finding the perfect balance between financial funds, technological tools and employee availability.

-The aim is to deliver quality, while respecting costs and deadlines.
-In this article, discover a 6-step checklist for planning your company's workload.
+The objective is to deliver quality, while respecting costs and deadlines.
+In this article, discover a checklist of the 6 steps to plan the load of your business.

 Take history into account

-A study of the existing situation is the first step in designing a load plan.
+A study of the existing situation is the first step in designing a workload plan.

-Use the available data to establish a realistic vision of activity, starting with a study of who has worked on what over the past few months.
-This will give you a clear idea of the time required and the skills available.
+Use the available data to build a realistic view of the business, starting with looking at who has been working on what in the past months.
+This will give you a clear idea of the working time required and the skills available.

-A retrospective of previous projects will help you to identify strengths and weaknesses, so that you can plan your workload accordingly.
+A retrospective of previous projects will help you identify strengths and weaknesses in order to establish a suitable load plan.

 Time tracking involves measuring the time it takes your employees to complete a specific task.
 Specific tools can help you in this process.
 Stafiz offers a time tracking functionality.
 Everything is centralized on a single platform.